Mind and Matter: The Galilean Core of Descartes' Philosophy

-The \emph{cogito} argument begins with what is sometimes called an act of hyperbolic doubt.
-It is worth asking what motivated this step.
-As Wittgenstein has stressed one needs reasons to doubt\cite{Wittgenstein}.
-One also needs a suitable context.
-At least, one does if one wants people to listen.
-Suppose someone expressed doubt, as to whether their head contained sawdust instead of brains (Wittgenstein~\cite{Wittgenstein}, p.36e).
-This would be a much more modest doubt than the global, all-encompassing act of scepticism with which Descartes begins the \emph{cogito} argument.
-Yet no one would take it seriously.
-While people \emph{have} taken the Cartesian doubt very seriously indeed: it is fair to say that the problem of the external world, and the various philosophical movements to which it has given rise (empiricism, subjective idealism, Kantianism, objective idealism, positivism, pragmatism, phenomenology, \dots) has been the dominant theme in Western philosophy for the last 350 years.
 Why is that?
 I think the answer is that, although in the context of everyday life it would be crazy to doubt the existence of external reality, in the context of the views expressed in \emph{The Assayer}, \emph{The World} and \emph{Treatise on Man} the doubt becomes very reasonable.
 If one has become convinced that, in sober truth, our senses are radically misleading us as to the existence of colours, sounds, tastes \emph{etc}, then it is surely very natural to wonder if they might also be misleading us as to the existence of shapes, sizes, positions \emph{etc}.
 And if one has got as far as wondering if the senses are to be trusted \emph{at all}, then how does one avoid doubting the existence of external reality?
 Moreover, I would suggest that that reason for doubting was operative, not only in the mind of Descartes, but also in the minds of his philosophical successors.
 It was operative precisely because it was widely believed that science had shown that our senses are radically misleading us.
 Scientists who are scornful of philosophical worries about the existence of the external world miss the point: it was science itself (or what people thought of as science) which originally motivated the worries~\cite{Burtt}.